mitsuba-renderer/drjit/docs/bench.rst

    The Metal backend supports event synchronization but *not* timing:
    ``elapsed_time()`` raises, and the ``enable_timing`` constructor flag is ignored.
-Use :py:func:`drjit.kernel_history` for portable kernel timing.
+Use :py:class:`drjit.kernel_history` for portable kernel timing.

 Integration
 -----------